 Find endowment accounting guidelines and procedures.

-Endowments are donations of money or property to the University.
+- Endowments are donations of money or property to the University, referred to as Gifts in Workday.

-The sum of the capital account and the stabilization account makes up the market value of the endowment funds.
+- The sum of the capital account and the stabilization account make up the market value of the endowment funds.

-Current spending rate as established by the Board of Governors is at 3.5%.
+- The current spending rate as established by the Board of Governors is at 4.0%.

-.
-Any deficits occurring will need to be offset by the end of the fiscal year.
+- Deficits are not allowed in endowment accounts per Policy FM5.
+Any deficits occurring will need to be settled by the end of the fiscal year.

 Endowment accounts under the University are structured with three components:

-- Capital account which represents initial capital contribution and any succeeding donations or capitalizations of income and inflation into the account.
+- The capital account which represents the initial capital contribution and any succeeding donations or capitalizations of income and inflation into the account.
 Funds held in the capital account are held in perpetuity.

-- Spending account which represents amount available for spending in accordance with the endowment’s purpose or terms of reference (ToR).
-Amount available includes current year’s spending allocation plus any carry-forward spending amounts from prior years.
+- Spending account which represents the amount available for spending in accordance with the endowment’s purpose or terms of reference (ToR).
+The amount available includes the current year’s spending allocation plus any carry-forward spending amounts from prior years.

 - Stabilization account which tracks the health of the endowment.
-This account houses the changes in the market value of the endowment due to inflation from its original capital value, any fees from investment managers, other fees like overhead/internal charges, and the amount that get transferred as the spending amount.
+This account houses the changes in the market value of the endowment due to inflation from its original capital value, investment returns and losses, other fees like overhead/internal charges, and the spending allocation.

 Visit the UBC Finance website for more information on Endowment Accounting.